Discourse Studies PG (11392.1)

 b.
 Students should keep a copy of any assessment item that has been submitted.

-e.
-Special consideration: In the case of illness, misadventure or unavoidable commitments, participants should contact the unit Convener as soon as possible.
+d.
+In the case of illness, misadventure or unavoidable commitments, participants should contact the Unit Convener as soon as possible.

 There is an URKUND drop box on the Canvas site.
 You can upload draft versions of your assignments to URKUND to receive a text matching report before your final submission.